Justine Skye Reveals the One Shoe Trend She Wants to Go Away

 Brooklyn-born and bred Justine Skye is educating the masses on her roots by way of “Ultraviolet,” her debut album that was released today.
 “A lot of people don’t know that I’m from Brooklyn, so [that’s] something I wanted people to get the vibe of through the music and the style of it.
 Don’t ever get it twisted — I’m from the East Coast,” she told Footwear News regarding the guiding inspiration for the record.

-The name “Ultraviolet” is an obvious nod to her purple locks, a signature of hers that she comprehensively defines as “sporty.”
+The name “Ultraviolet” is an obvious nod to her purple locks, a signature of her style which she would define as “sporty.”
 Athletic apparel took a backseat for the Puma ambassador when it came to her album art, however, which was heavily influenced by staples of the ’90s era.

 The unapologetic sultriness, risqué fashion and brazen lyrics pioneered by Foxy Brown commanded attention in her heyday, which Skye reflects in the present.
 “My main inspiration was ’90s Naomi [Campbell] and Foxy Brown.
 You can see the fur jacket [and] vintage Dior shades,” she explained.
 “From the images I put out, the whole theme is very Brooklyn girl.”